Gopal-Khadka/DevGram/PROCEDURES.md

 The header for profile page is designed where the user `avatar`, `posts` , `followers` and `following` will be shown along with the user bio

 ## Designing Profile Page Tabs

+The Profile Page Tab is designed similar to the Instagram page.
+The tab switch functionality is still not implemented.
+The Posts are placed underneath the tab switches.
+On hover of the post, no of comments and likes are shown.
+The modal featue will be implemented in the next section.

+## Designing the Post Modals

+When any pic is clicked, the modal of the clicked picture and the related comments need to be shown to the user.
+The modal can be implemented using `ChakraUI`.